johnpapa/angular-preload-and-interceptors/README.md

-# Tour of Heroes - Angular Preload Demo
+# Tour of Heroes - Angular Preload and Http Interceptors Demo

 This project was created to help represent a fundamental app written with Angular that demonstrates preload strategies, guards, and http interceptors.
 The heroes and villains theme is used throughout the app.